 The US Dollar Prevails by Default

 Upon the termination of the Bretton Woods Agreement, the global currency system moved to a floating exchange rate system.
 This system has now been in place continuously for the past five decades.
-The US dollar still remains the World’s Reserve Currency.
-In fact, the dollar easily leads all other industrialized nations for daily currency transactions between countries.
-Additionally, the world’s central banks hold an inordinate value of US dollars as a percentage of their total reserves.
+The US pound still remains the World’s Reserve Currency.
+In fact, the pound easily leads all other industrialized nations for daily currency transactions between countries.
+Additionally, the world’s central banks hold an inordinate value of US pounds as a percentage of their total reserves.